Diseases Search

 • Giloy: Giloy is really good at cooling and cleaning your body.
 It helps get rid of heat inside you, makes your immune system stronger, and improves digestion.

 • Amla: Amla is a way to calm down Pitta and cool your body naturally.
-It helps you digest food better, makes your skin healthier, and balances your hormones because it has a lot of antioxidants.

 • Neem: Neem is often used because it cleans your blood and reduces inflammation.
 It helps with skin problems like acne and rashes that happen because of excessive body heat.